Skip to the content

 - Another tap-to-pay mobile wallet trial kicks off.
 This time it’s 2degrees working with GE Capital.
 The trial allows users to load their existing GE Capital credit card directly only a 2degrees Galaxy S III phone.
 If you were to draw a Venn diagram of people with a GE Capital credit card, a 2degrees account and a Galaxy S III, there wouldn’t be many people in the central segment.
 2degrees says the trial differs from others because there’s no need to load special funds on to the phone.

-New small business mobile plans from Telecom NZ offer unlimited calling and text along with the ability to share monthly data allowances between a pool of users.
+- New small business mobile plans from Telecom NZ offer unlimited calling and text.
+They also let you share monthly data allowances between a pool of users.
 The basic plan is $119 a month with 3GB of data.
 A $219 plan comes with 8GB.
 Additional users cost $39 for unlimited calling and text, but they share the basic plan’s data.

 - Westpac says its Cash Tank app for the Sony SmartWatch is now live.
 The bank is whipping up interest by giving away smartwatches in a Facebook competition.

 - There a total pool of $60,000 of funding from InternetNZ for individuals or organisations researching Internet topics.
 Each applicant will be eligible for up to $20,000.
 InternetNZ CEO Jordan Carter says: “We want to hear from those with a broad range of ideas for Internet research projects.
 Brief outlines of the proposed research are now sought and applications from any person or organisation will be considered so long as they meet the criteria”.